 I undertook my PhD in the Social Policy Research Unit in the University of York, which I completed in 2016.
-My PhD was a methodological programme of research involving three qualitative systematic reviews.
-I explored how methods-centred reviews can inform researcher decisions in choices of data collection methods (and their application).
-The reviews were based in the field of dementia and alternative communication research methods.
-Previously, I have worked as a researcher at the University of Hertfordshire in the Centre for Research in Primary and Community Care (CRIPACC).
-I was a Research Assistant on the EXPLORE DD study which synthesised the experiences of dementia diagnosis and treatment through a qualitative systematic review.
+My PhD was a methodological programme of research involving three systematic reviews.
+I explored how methods-centred reviews can inform researcher decisions in choices of data collection methods (and their application) in the context of dementia research.
+Previously, I worked as a researcher at the University of Hertfordshire in the Centre for Research in Primary and Community Care (CRIPACC).

-My teaching interests are systematic reviewing (qualitative), research methodology and health-related social policy.
+My teaching interests are systematic reviewing (in particular Qualitative Evidence Synthesis), health research methodology and health-related social policy.

-I am based in the Information Resources Group within the Health Economics and Decision Science section.
+I am based in the Health Economics and Decision Science section of ScHARR.

 Please follow this link for the extended list of publications.